 Cost of raw materials and stores and spares includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
 The aforesaid items are valued at net realisable value if the finished products in which they are to be incorporated are expected to be sold at a loss.

-Cost of finished goods and work-in-progress include all costs of purchases, conversion costs, appropriate share of fixed production overheads and costs incurred in bringing the inventories to their present location and condition.
+Cost of finished goods and work-in-progress include all costs of purchases, conversion costs, appropriate share of fixed production overheads and other costs incurred in bringing the inventories to their present location and condition.
 The net realisable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and estimated costs necessary to make the sale.

-(f) Items of Other Comprehensive Income
+(g) Items of Other Comprehensive Income

 i) Fair value of cash flow hedges through Other Comprehensive Income: The effective portion of the fair value change of the cash flow hedges measured at fair value through other comprehensive income is recognised in cash flow hedges through Other Comprehensive Income.
 Upon derecognition, if the hedged cash flow relates to a non-financial asset, the amount accumulated in equity is subsequently included within the carrying value of that asset.
 For other cash flow hedges, amounts accumulated in other comprehensive income are taken to the standalone statement of profit and loss at the same time as the related cash flow.